arc53/DocsHUB/README.md

 - fullName (Full project name not a slug name)
 - date (to know when it was last updated)
 - docLink (link to the documentation that was used for it)
+- model (embeddings model that was used to generate the vectors

 Example of metadata.json
 ```